Three-dimensional real space renormalization group with well-controlled approximations: The proposed RG transformation

-\textbf{The proposed RG transformation}--- Apply the EF to the target patch shown in~\autoref{fig:panorama3D} and find good choices of the filtering matrices in three directions, $s_x, s_y, s_z$, according to the approximation (the anchor point is denoted as $(+++)$):
+Apply the EF to the target patch shown in~\autoref{fig:panorama3D} and find good choices of the filtering matrices in three directions, $s_x, s_y, s_z$, according to the approximation (the anchor point is denoted as $(+++)$):

 The diagrammatic notation in Eq.~\eqref{eq:EF3D} and the strategy for finding good filtering matrices have been outlined below Eq.~\eqref{eq:EF2D-approx}.
 The computational costs of finding good $s_x, s_y, s_z$ are $O(\chi^{12})$.
 Then, apply the filtering matrices on the three ``outer legs'' of the tensor at the anchor point, after which the TNRG block in~\autoref{fig:panorama3D} looks like